miraai/Giveaway/docs/documentation/specificreq.md

 ### 3.1.7 Operations

 Users first have to register a user account by filling the registration form.
-System provides the interface for the account personalization (username, email and password changes) required for the user to log in.
-System has to provide the data backup in case of data loss.
+The system provides the interface for the account personalization (username, email and password changes) required for the user to log in.
+The system has to provide the data backup in case of data loss.

 ## 3.2 Functional Requirements